UoA-eResearch/leapmotion_gestures/README.md

 2. Download `predict_gui.vX.X.zip` and unzip to a folder of your choice
 3. In the unzipped folder, open the file `predict_gui.exe`, and the application will launch

+To use a new/different model, copy the content of the new model's folder to models/prediction_model/.

 ### Building an Executable
 PyInstaller was used to build executables.
 This needs some tweaking to work with tensorflow 2.0.0:
 * `tensorflow_core` needs to be added as a hidden import; a hook for doing so is in the hooks folder.
 * Importing keras in `predict_gui.py` then needs to be done by importing directly from `tensorflow_core.python`.
 * The import command then looks something like this: `pyinstaller --additional-hooks-dir=some\path\to\GestRec\hooks`
 * Not related to tensorflow: once the executable is built, the folders params/, data/ (only containing data/images), and models/ need to be copied into the same directory as the executable.
-Alternatively, these data dependencies could be specified when building the executable.
 * If using pyinstaller to generate a folder, rather than a single file exe, then `tensorflow_core/python/_pywrap_tensorflow_internal.pyd` and `tensorflow_core/python/_pywrap_tensorflow_internal.lib` are large, and can be safely deleted.

 ## Areas that need work/Issues to be aware of
 ### GUI issues
 * Furiousness/angularity are calculated only on hand speed and the speed of fingers relative to one another.
 Thus there are particular ways in which the hands can be move that will be missed by these metrics as they are currently calculated.
 * Text labels are used on the matplotlib GUI to indicate gesture.
 These should be replaced by symbols representing the gestures.
-* After resizing or interacting with the matplotlib GUI, old gesture labels become visible around the outside, which looks very messy.
-This is a consequence of using blitting.
 * With blitting, frame rate is acceptable in the matplotlib GUI.
-But there still exist upper limits on the upper limit of timesteps that can be displayed, and frame rate.
+But on my laptop there still exist upper limits on the number of timesteps that can be displayed, and frame rate.
 This part of the code might be a lot faster if rewritten in pyqtgraph.
 ### Model issues
-* If the order of gestures is changed in a gestures txt file (in the params folder), then this will change the indices of gestures, and **a model will no longer predict correctly if it was trained using a file with a different order.**
+* If the order of gestures is changed in a gestures txt file (in the params folder), then this will change the indices of gestures, and a model will no longer predict correctly if it was trained using a file with a different order.
+This is mitigated somewhat by deploying every model as a folder containing the gestures text file it was trained with.
-* At the moment, there is no information about what model was trained with what gestures, normalization dictionary, or variables of interest.
-It is therefore difficult to use old models - if the VoI file has changed, then the model will no longer work.
-A better work flow would see each model saved with its own parameter files.
-* Accuracy isn't great.
-This might be resolved by using different features, architectures, or more training data from a variety of people.
-Some gestures are also just objectively difficult for the leap device to pick up; for example, a middle finger vs index finger extended from a fist often look the same to the device, with the middle finger often being mistaken for an index finger.
+* Models for prediction are stored in a folder with a copy of the parameters used to train them.
+These parameter files must be copied manually.
+Ideally, this would be automated.
+* Accuracy is pretty good, as long as someone 'knows' the gestures.
+The models could be trained on a wider variety of training data to make them more robust to different ways of performing gestures.